Select Dynamic field

 Crowded teeth

-Overcrowding happens when your jaw is too small for your teeth, or your teeth are too big for your jaw.
-This can cause your teeth to overlap, twist, or stick out.
-Braces can fix overcrowding by moving your teeth back, forward, or sideways to create enough space for them to fit properly.
+Overcrowding happens when your jaw isn’t big enough for all your teeth or when your teeth are too large for your jaw.
+This can lead to teeth overlapping, twisting, or sticking out.
+Braces can help with overcrowding by adjusting the position of your teeth—moving them back, forward, or sideways—to create the space they need to fit properly.

-Some younger patients with overcrowding may benefit from a device called an expander, which widens the upper jaw to make more room for the teeth.
-The expander is attached to the upper molars and has a screw that is turned every day to increase the size of the jaw gradually.
-The expander works best before the upper jaw bones fuse, usually around age 14.
+An expander can be a great option for younger patients dealing with overcrowding.
+This device helps widen the upper jaw to make more room for teeth.
+It attaches to the upper molars and has a screw that you turn daily, gradually expanding the jaw.
+It works best before the bones of the upper jaw fuse, which typically happens around age 14.

-If the expander is not an option, or if there is not enough space in the lower jaw, some patients may need to have some teeth removed to make room for the others.
-This is called tooth extraction and is usually done for the premolars, the teeth next to the canines.
-Your orthodontist will discuss all the options with you and help you decide what is best for your case.
+If an expander isn’t suitable or if there isn’t enough space in the lower jaw, some patients may need to have a few teeth removed to make room for the others.
+This process, known as tooth extraction, usually involves taking out the premolars—those teeth right next to your canines.
+Your orthodontist will go over all the options with you and help you figure out the best plan for your situation.

 braces Correct an overbite